aleti-pavan/myblogs/google_cloud/compute/create_vm_with_service_account.md

 gcloud beta compute ssh --zone "europe-west2-c" "instance-1"  --project $PROJECT_ID
 ```

 Above command should take you into the virtual machine.

-Now use command `gcloud config list` which shows you the service account created part of this tutorial.
+__Note:__ Now use command `gcloud config list` which shows you the service account created part of this tutorial.
 Which confirms VM runs as service account identity.